golewis14/lewis-portfolio/finalprojectpart2.md

 C. SCRIPT

 Introduction: I am familiar with everyone I am interviewing so I will give them background on what I am doing as far as the assignment and what my story is about.
 This is a brief overview because I do not want to say too much beforehand but rather let the storyboard tell itself.
 I will let them know I have some questions for them to answer honestly and that I will be taking notes to help me use their commentary to revise and edit my project.

+"Hello, thank you for helping me with my assignment.
+I am doing a project that will tell a story using research collected and made into data visualizations and explaination leading toward a call to action.
+I would like you to take a minute to look through the storyboard and get an initial idea of my story.
+I will then ask you a set of questions I have prepared and feel free to answer honestly and ask any questions that you may have.
+Thanks again!"

 Questions Asked: